 Under NEMA certain activities that are considered likely to have detrimental impacts on the environment require environmental authorisation prior to commencement.
-The Environmental Impact Assessment regulations (EIA Regulations) contain lists of these activities, as well as the procedures to be followed to obtain environmental authorisation.
-Assessment may entail either a basic or full environmental impact assessment, depending on the extent of the environmental impact of the listed activity.
+The Environmental Impact Assessment (EIA) Regulations contain lists of these activities, as well as the procedures to be followed to obtain environmental authorisation.
+Assessment may entail either a basic or full EIA, depending on the extent of the environmental impact of the listed activity.
 Examples of listed activities include: construction and expansion of facilities and infrastructure for generation and transmission of electricity, extraction or processing of gas, oil or petroleum products, bulk transportation of water and storage of dangerous goods, in close proximity to a watercourse or the ocean; construction and expansion of roads, dams and railway lines; transformation of land; removal of indigenous vegetation; and development within sensitive geographical areas.
-Decommissioning of certain facilities also requires an environmental authorisation.
+Decommissioning of certain facilities also requires environmental authorisation.

-The current EIA Regulations commenced on 4 December 2014 and replaced the previous 2010 EIA Regulations, which in turn replaced the 2006 EIA Regulations.
+The current EIA Regulations commenced on 8 December 2014 and replaced the previous 2010 EIA Regulations, which in turn replaced the 2006 EIA Regulations.
+Prior to that EIA Regulations made in 1997 under the Environment Conservation Act, No 73 of 1989 governed EIAs.
 Environmental authorisations issued under the previous regulations are regarded as environmental authorisations under the 2014 EIA Regulations and remain in force.
 Pending applications for activities no longer listed under the 2014 EIA Regulations are considered withdrawn.